EasyUni logo

 What makes journalism different from other majors is that graduates will carry along the journalistic principles upon graduation to apply in their career.

-Most journalism courses in Malaysia are taught in English.
-You will be able to polish your writing skills, which is an added point if you aim for a long-term career in writing.
+Most journalism courses in Malaysia are taught in English, giving you the perfect chance to polish your writing skills.
+This is particularly beneficial if you aim for a long-term career in writing or international media, where strong English proficiency is essential.

-What kind of subjects are taught in journalism?
+What kind of subjects are taught in journalism in Malaysia?

 Year 1